Azure-Samples/active-directory-dotnet-daemon-certificate-credential/README.md

     The script executes and provisions the AAD applications (If you look at the AAD applications in the portal after that the script has run, you'll have two additional applications).
 The script also updates two configuration files in the Visual Studio solution (`TodoListDaemonWithCert\App.Config` and `TodoListService\Web.Config`)

-6. If you intend to clean up the azure AD applications from the Azure AD tenant after running the sample, keep the PowerShell ISE window opened.
+ 6. If you intend to clean up the azure AD applications from the Azure AD tenant after running the sample see Step 5 below.

+Note that if you are familiar with PowerShell it's also possible to start a PowerShell command window, and run ``. .\Configure.ps1`` providing your credentials directly (and the tenant ID if there is ambiguity).

 ### Step 3:  Trust the IIS Express SSL certificate